wadesalazar/open-vds/README.md

 Otherwise the cmake find_package python rules will be used.
 Since CMake version 3.13 Python_FIND_REGISTRY can be used to modify search order on windows.
-Ie. to disable searching the registry pass the cmake option: -DPython_FIND_REGISTRY=NEVER.
+For example, to disable searching the registry pass the cmake option: -DPython_FIND_REGISTRY=NEVER.

 #### Linux
 Make a build directory in the OpenVDS folder and change current directory to the created folder.